 Heating, ventilation and air conditioning (HVAC) are integral parts of the home.
 Unlike wood burners and fridge-freezers, they’re entirely functional without much aesthetic value.
-For this reason, most of us would prefer to hide our AC units where they can be used but not seen – sticking out like a sore thumb.
+For this reason, most of us would prefer to conceal our AC units where they can be used but not seen – sticking out like a sore thumb.

 Before having a look at some ways to turn your HVAC system into a covert stealth machine, let’s make one thing clear: never block the airflow around the equipment.
 This is crucial as you don’t want your system to overheat, and you don’t want its efficiency to be hindered.
 Another thing to bear in mind is that in order for your system to have a long lifespan (and for it to be covered under insurance), these systems must be regularly maintained, cleaned and serviced.
 So, make sure it’s easily accessible and not built into a fixture and fitting that cannot be easily undone.